 Only a qualified clinician can diagnose a mood disorder.
 If any of this resonates, an assessment is the right and reassuring next step.

-How We Treat Mood Disorders at Heights Behavioral Health
+How Do We Treat Mood Disorders?

 Effective treatment usually combines medication management with therapy and daily structure.
 Our Houston groups include skills groups in DBT, CBT, and ACT, plus Mindfulness, Guided Meditation, and routine-building work that protects sleep and stability, which are central to mood regulation.
 We coordinate medication management, since for bipolar disorder in particular, medication is often an essential part of staying well.